Fondazione-ASPHI/Nose-Drive/README.md

 * the authors of [keyboard](https://github.com/boppreh/keyboard) python library
 * the authors of [pynput](https://pypi.org/project/pynput/) python library

-on which our solution relies
+on whose our solution relies